ZachPella/Population-Biology-as-a-tool-for-studying-vector-borne-diseases/README.md

-# Reed-Frost-model
-Reed-Frost interactive tool
+Interactive Reed-Frost and Lewis-Leslie models